Ken Shamrock: Various feuds (1997–1998)

-Throughout early 1998, Shamrock feuded with The Rock and his Nation of Domination stable over Rock's Intercontinental Championship.
-On January 18 at Royal Rumble, during a match the referee Mike Chioda was distracted by The Rock's team Nation of Domination when The Rock's teammate D'Lo Brown's foot was stuck in the ropes, before The Rock used brass knuckles to hit him.
+Throughout early-1998, Shamrock feuded with The Rock and his Nation of Domination stable over Rock's WWF Intercontinental Championship.
+On January 18 at Royal Rumble, during a match the referee Mike Chioda was distracted when The Rock's teammate D'Lo Brown's foot was stuck in the ropes, before The Rock used brass knuckles to hit him.
 He then disposed of the brass knuckles inside his trunks behind the referee's back.
 Shamrock was originally set to win the match and defeat The Rock.
 The Rock appealed to Chioda who discovered the foreign object.
 Shamrock objected to using the brass knuckles to Chioda before Chioda reversed the decision and took the Intercontinental Championship belt from Shamrock and gave it back to The Rock, making The Rock the winner via disqualification.
 After the match, Shamrock attacked Chioda for taking the Intercontinental Championship belt from him.
-Two months later on March 29 at WrestleMania XIV, Shamrock originally defeated The Rock, though the decision was reversed when Shamrock continued to apply his ankle lock after The Rock had submitted, and The Rock was declared the winner by disqualification.
+Two months later on March 29 at WrestleMania XIV, Shamrock defeated The Rock, though the decision was again reversed when Shamrock continued to apply his ankle lock after The Rock had submitted, and The Rock was declared the winner by disqualification.

 In June 1998, Shamrock competed in the 1998 King of the Ring tournament, eliminating Nation members Mark Henry, Kama and The Rock, as well as Jeff Jarrett, to win the tournament.
 Following the King of the Ring, Shamrock feuded briefly with the returning King Mabel, who had interfered to attack him in a rematch with Jarrett, and whom Shamrock defeated in a singles match injuring his leg.
-He next feuded with Owen Hart: Hart defeated Shamrock in a "Hart Family Dungeon match" at Fully Loaded, and Shamrock defeated Hart in a "Lion's Den match" at SummerSlam.
-In September, he formed a short-lived stable with Mankind and The Rock.
+He next feuded with Owen Hart: Hart defeated Shamrock in a "Hart Family Dungeon match" at Fully Loaded: In Your House, and Shamrock defeated Hart in a "Lion's Den match" at SummerSlam.
+In September 1998, he formed a short-lived stable with Mankind and The Rock.